kfeldmann/littlewing/README.md

 and it's value of 'bar', those two separate strings should be listed in that order under the command.

+There should be at most one 'steps:' key in each file.
+This 'steps:' object is a list that contains all of the steps for that file.

 Example:

     steps: